atgreen/autofile/README.md

       ;; What follows are a series of 3 element lists.

       ;; The three elements are as follows:
       ;; 1.
 The format string for the new file name.
+Arguments ;;    to the format string include *target-dir*, ;;    as well as year, month and day as extracted by the ;;    third element, below.
       ;; 2.
 A list of regexps that must match in the PDF.
       ;; 3.
-A regexp to extract the data from the document.
+A regexp to extract the date from the document.
 This ;;    date is used in generating the new filename.

       ;; Here are some examples: